NefiSouza/Final-Project/README.md

 # Final-Project CSE210

 For this final project, I created a game where the user can shoot the enemy and get some points for it.
-The user also has health where whenever the enemy goes through without being shot, the user loses some health points.
+The user also has health points where whenever the enemy goes through without being shot, the user loses some health points.

  I started by creating the size of the screen and the objective.
 I created the option where the objective controlled by the user would be able to